rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 VmxoffHandler ENDP
 ```

-Now everything is done, we executed our normal Windows (driver) routine; I mean, start the execution after the last CPUID that was executed from **RunOnProcessorForTerminateVMX** but now we're not in VMX operation.
+Now everything is done, we executed our normal Windows (driver) routine; I mean, start the execution after the last **CPUID** that was executed from `RunOnProcessorForTerminateVMX` but now we're not in VMX operation.

 ## VM-Exit Handler

-Putting all the above codes together, now we have to manage different kinds of VM-Exits, so we need to modify our previously explained (in the 5th part) **MainVMExitHandler**; if you forget about it, please review the 5th part (**VM-Exit Handler**), it's exactly the same but with different actions for different exit reasons.
+Putting all the above codes together, now we have to manage different kinds of VM-exits, so we need to modify our previously explained (in the 5th part) VM-exit handler; if you forget about it, please review the 5th part (**VM-Exit Handler**), it's exactly the same but with different actions for various exit reasons.

 The first thing we need to manage is to detect every VMX instructions that are executed in VMX non-root operation; it can be done using the following code :